Analog Tape Recording Basics

 Fortunately there are a number of great sounding plug-in processors for your DAW that can bring some of that analog tape warmth and "glue" to your tracks.
 For example, Universal Audio's wildly popular Studer A800 Multichannel Tape Recorder is a stunningly faithful emulation of the original machine's sound, having been painstakingly developed over a one year period with input from the original manufacturer.
 In fact, the sonic differences between the A800 plug-in and the original A800 hardware are so minute, that many of the world's top engineers opt to use the plug-in for their day-to-day work.

 Regardless of how you choose to implement it, the sound of analog tape can be a great addition to your digital mix.
-Take a UAD tape emulation plug-in like the Studer A800 and test it on a few tracks.
-You might find it's just the thing to add a bit of nice, understated warmth, cohesiveness and punch to your mix.
+Try a UAD tape emulation plug-in like the Ampex ATR-102 for some cohesive “glue” on the mix bus.
+Or, you may find the Studer A800 is just the thing to add a bit of understated warmth and low-end punch to your mix.
 Tape lives on.